NestorDP/libserial/README.md

 foo@bar:~$ sudo apt install socat
 ```

-Then you can to create the virtual ports pair:
+Then you can to create the virtual ports pair, open a new console and run this command:
 ``` console
 foo@bar:~$ socat -d -d pty,raw,echo=0 pty,raw,echo=0
 2022/09/09 11:13:10 socat[19050] N PTY is /dev/pts/2
 2022/09/09 11:13:10 socat[19050] N PTY is /dev/pts/3
 2022/09/09 11:13:10 socat[19050] N starting data transfer loop with FDs [5,5] and [7,7]
 ```
-After this, your system have two serial ports virtualy connected (/dev/pts/2 and /dev/pts/3)
+After this, your system have two serial ports virtuals connected, in this case we have the /dev/pts/2 and /dev/pts/3.
+Change in yours example code the port to match with one of these ports.

 ### Run
-gif do exemplo rodando